How did the RAF win the Battle of Britain?

 It was able to consistently out-manoeuvre the Luftwaffe's Messerschmidt fighters and get to the larger bombers.

-The German air forces were limited by the number of aircraft they could bring to bear and the amount of fuel they needed to use to simply reach their targets and begin their attacks.
+In comparison, the German air forces were limited by the number of aircraft they could bring to bear and the amount of fuel they needed to use to simply reach their targets and begin their attacks.

 The attack on the Royal Air Force airfields